vanessa-namutebi/COVID-19-Data-Analysis-with-SQL/README.md

 # COVID-19-Data-Analysis-with-SQL
 ## Introduction:
 The SQL project focused on analyzing COVID-19 data related to deaths, vaccinations, and population statistics.
-Various SQL queries were used to extract, manipulate, and analyze data from the "PortfolioProject" database. ( I was using SQL Server Management Studio)
+Various SQL queries were used to extract, manipulate, and analyze data from the "PortfolioProject" database. ( I was using SQL Server Management Studio) .
+I got the data set from google, you can also get data from kaggle .

 Queries and Analysis: